 Asset Downtime can be reported on both the Assets application as well as on the work order based applications Work Order Tracking and Quick Reporting, and so we’ll cover both in this video.
 There are slight differences between how it works on assets versus work orders.

 There are two aspects to Asset Downtime, the changing of the asset up/down status, and the reporting of downtime.
 We’ll see that the two do create the same records behind the scenes.
 There are some rules around how downtime hours are calculated, and we will be covering this.

-Finally, we’ll discuss a few settings in the Organizations application that effect the work order based applications.
+Finally, we’ll discuss a few settings in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application that effect the work order based applications.
 So, let’s get started.

 Assets – Report Downtime